Devatoria/Ansible-Webserver/README.md

 * **database_name:** MySQL database used by project
 * **nginx_project_root:** project root used by nginx
 * **nginx_project_name:** project name used to write nginx log file

+# Notes
+## Run playbook locally

+In case you are running this using Windows, you can play the playbook locally using the command:

+`ansible-playbook -i "localhost," -c local playbook.yml`